ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 Network operators benefit from a trustworthy attestation mechanism that provides assurance that their network comprises authentic equipment, and has loaded software free of known vulnerabilities and unauthorized tampering.
-In line with the overall goal of assuring integrity, attestation can be used for asset management, vulnerability and compliance assessment, plus configuration management.
+In line with the overall goal of assuring integrity, attestation can be used to assist in asset management, vulnerability and compliance assessment, plus configuration management.

-As a part of a trusted supply chain, the RIV attestation workflow outlined in this document is intended to meet the following high-level goals:
+The RIV attestation workflow outlined in this document is intended to meet the following high-level goals:

 * Provable Device Identity - This specification requires that an attesting device includes a cryptographic identifier unique to each device.
 Effectively this means that the TPM